-Smoked, then fried chicken wings are a new way to marry the best of both wing worlds.
+Smoked chicken wings get an extra layer of flavor by getting flash fried for a new way to marry the best of both wing worlds.
 All of that rich flavor and tenderness from low and slow smoked wings with all of the crispy, crunchy goodness of a fried wing.

 The key to making these wings the best ever is the low and slow smoke they get in this first step.
 I smoke my chicken wings at 225 degrees F over a fairly strong flavored wood like oak or hickory since they won’t be in the smoke for an extended period of time.
 Smoke until the wings reach the internal temperature of 145 degrees F, usually about an hour to and hour and a half.

 Before you smoke these chicken wings, feel free to add any seasoning blend you like.
 Always start by tossing in a little olive oil and then seasoning all over with your spices.
 I like using my Homemade Sweet Rub because I love that little kiss of brown sugar and BBQ flavor, but you can stick with simple salt and pepper, lemon pepper, or really any seasoning blend you like.

 Once your wings hit 145 degrees F, it’s time for the second step, frying in hot oil.
 Fill the pan with the oil, about 1/2 inch deep.
 Preheat your favorite cooking oil (I prefer vegetable, canola, or peanut oil) to 375 degrees F in a large, shallow pan.
 I use my 12 inch cast iron skillet for deep frying and it works great to retain the heat in the oil.

 You don’t need to deep fry the wings, just fry each side for 2-3 minutes and then flip.
 Keep frying and flipping until the skin is golden brown and the internal temperature of the wings reads 175 degrees F. You may need to do this step in batches so you don’t overcrowd your pan.

 Smoked Chicken Wing Sauce (optional)